-- Sec.
+Sec.
 43.062.
-PROCEDURES APPLICABLE. (a) Sections 43.051, 43.054, 43.0545, 43.0555, 43.0565, 43.0567, and 43.057 apply to the annexation of an area to which this subchapter applies. - (b) This subsection applies only to an area described by Section 43.052(h)(1).
-Before the 30th day before the date of the first hearing required under Section 43.063, a municipality shall give written notice of its intent to annex the area to: - (1) each property owner in an area proposed for annexation, as indicated by the appraisal records furnished by the appraisal district for each county in which the area is located; - (2) each public entity, as defined by Section 43.053, or private entity that provides services in the area proposed for annexation; and - (3) each railroad company that serves the municipality and is on the municipality's tax roll if the company's right-of-way is in the area proposed for annexation.
+PROCEDURES APPLICABLE. (a) Sections 43.051, 43.054, 43.0545, 43.055, 43.0565, 43.0567, and 43.057 apply to the annexation of an area to which this subchapter applies.

+(b) This subsection applies only to an area described by Section 43.052(h)(1).
+Before the 30th day before the date of the first hearing required under Section 43.063, a municipality shall give written notice of its intent to annex the area to:

+(1) each property owner in an area proposed for annexation, as indicated by the appraisal records furnished by the appraisal district for each county in which the area is located;

+(2) each public entity, as defined by Section 43.053,or private entity that provides services in the area proposed for annexation; and a municipality may institute annexation proceedings, the governing body of the municipality must conduct two public hearings at which persons interested in the annexation are given the opportunity to be heard.
+The hearings must be conducted on or after the 40th day but before the 20th day before the date of the institution of the proceedings.

+(3) each railroad company that serves the municipality and is on the municipality's tax roll if the company's right-of-way is in the area proposed for annexation.